cmbell51912/strm_dflow/README.md

-# strm_dflow
+# Streaming to BigQuery
-POC/tutorial code - stream to BigQuery
+POC/tutorial code - stream to BigQuery using Pub/Sub and Dataflow